 A Plant-Based Diet Is Rich in Fiber

 A common health issue for children with special needs is constipation.
 This, in large part, is due to a fiber deficiency.
-Many children with special needs have cravings for fast food – who doesn’t, right? – and have a hard time hearing that they should eat it in moderation, so many parents, to keep the peace, let their child eat whatever they want.
+Many children with special needs have cravings for fast food – who doesn’t, right?
+To make matters worse, they have a hard time hearing that they should eat it in moderation, so many parents, to keep the peace, let their child eat whatever they want.
+But is a plant-based diet right for your special needs child?
 A plant-based diet will be a tough transition at first, but as your child gets used to the new flavors, they will find them more and more satisfying, making their fiber goals easier to achieve.

 A Plant-Based Diet Can Be Just as Rich in Protein … If You’re Mindful

-You probably hear a lot of concern about protein deficiency with plant-based diets, but protein can be found in many foods that do not come from animals:
+You probably hear a lot of concern about protein deficiency with plant-based diets, but protein can be found in many foods that do not come from animals.
+Among these are:

 - Black Beans